pascon/node-virtualbox/README.md

 # node-virtualbox
-A JavaScript library to interact with Virtualbox.
+A JavaScript library to interact with Virtualbox - **with support for BIOS date change**.

 # Installation